-The adoption of, and compliance with, the EWRMF evidences the Bank's ongoing focus on embedding effective risk management and emphasises the Board's commitment to incorporating the management of risk into everyday thinking, behaviours, processes and business practices.
-The responsibility for ensuring effective implementation and monitoring of EWRMF compliance lies with the Bank's CRO, overseen by the management level ERC.
+The adoption of, and compliance with, the RMF evidences the Bank's ongoing focus on embedding effective risk management and emphasises the Board's commitment to incorporating the management of risk into everyday thinking, behaviours, processes and business practices.
+The responsibility for ensuring effective implementation and monitoring of the RMF compliance lies with the Bank's CRO, overseen by the management level ERC.

-The figure 3 below articulates the Bank's EWRMF, which is described in more detail in the EWRMF document.
+The figure 4 below articulates the Bank's RMF, which is described in more detail in the RMF document.

-Figure 3: The Bank's EWRMF
+Figure 4: The Bank's RMF